hasanissa25/EEW-Station-Validation/README.md

      t: Title of the wiki page
      w: The link to the webserver containing the results.
      I: The type of instrument.
-Nanometrics or Fortimus
+Fortimus or Titansma

 # Reading Station Validation Results